 The most obvious difference is the length of their titles and subtitles.
 AIEP has an unconventionally overlong 10-word main title and an equally lengthy 15-word subtitle (I was naïve).
 L2L has a simpler 3-word title and a short 5-word subtitle.
 These are two extremes, a nice diversity, don’t you think?
 Haha.

 I was late in realizing AIEP is overly narrative and has very little dialogue.
-Therefore, I corrected by writing more dialogues in L2L.
+Therefore, I corrected this by writing more dialogues in L2L.
 Truth be told, a good dialogue is deceptively difficult to write; it has to sound real.
 I agree that well-written dialogues allow the readers to better understand and feel the characters.

 In AIEP, Katheryn was transforming.